Optimise cTrader Backtest Settings in Xen

 Danger

-Do not assume the best optimisation result is the safest setting.
+The highest optimisation result is rarely the safest setting.

-Stable ranges are often more useful than a single perfect result.
+Stable ranges are more important than isolated peak performance.

 What to Look For

-The goal is to find settings that look robust and repeatable.
+The objective is to find settings that are robust and repeatable, not just those that perform best under specific conditions.

 Using Xen with Optimisation Reports